The Complete Scaredy-Cat’s Guide to LASIK

 In the clip, a man who plays a doctor on General Hospital told what I should expect from LASIK.
 It may or may not not give me the vision I seek.
 It may cause complications like halos, glare, over- or undercorrection, dry eye, even blindness.
 It may require a second procedure.
 Afterward, I signed the forms, hand-writing a paragraph of consent.

-Dr Kumar, not stingy with his time, spent 30 more minutes answering my questions and calming my fears.
+My doctor, not stingy with his time, spent 30 more minutes answering my questions and calming my fears.

 I paid the bill out of flexible spending funds, thereby fully committing to return next week.
 Really?
 Did I REALLY just do this?